 Introduction

 DHU Healthcare is a not-for-profit Community Interest Company.
-We are led by a Board made up of Executive Directors and Non-Executive Directors (insert link to our Board) - who together share a wealth of experience and knowledge through many years of working within the NHS, NHS provider services, Local Authorities and other public and private sectors.
+We are led by a Board made up of Executive Directors and Non-Executive Directors - who together share a wealth of experience and knowledge through many years of working within the NHS, NHS provider services, Local Authorities and other public and private sectors.

-With a workforce of around 3000, DHU Healthcare has a range of service provisions in the East and West Midlands.
-We work in collaboration with partners and colleagues across NHS systems, GP federations and other private provider companies, offering innovative, integrated healthcare solutions that ensure all our patients and communities can access the right care, in the right place, at the right time.
+With a workforce of around 3,000, DHU Healthcare offers a range of service provisions in the Midlands to around 11 million people.
+We collaborate with partners and colleagues across NHS systems, GP federations, and other private provider companies, offering innovative, integrated healthcare solutions that ensure all our patients and communities can access the right care in the right place at the right time.

-As part of the NHS frontline, we lead urgent care within emergency departments, urgent treatment centres, GP and primary care surgeries and out in our communities – offering a full range of both ‘in and out of hours’ clinical specialist services, provided by a diverse workforce made up of medical, nursing, allied health and support teams.
+As part of the NHS frontline, we lead urgent care within emergency departments, urgent treatment centres, GP and primary care surgeries, and out in our communities.
+We offer a full range of clinical specialist services, both ‘in and out of hours’, provided by a diverse workforce made up of medical, nursing, allied health, and support teams.

-Our business offer, with contracts currently in the region of £100 million includes community nursing, urgent treatment, primary care streaming, urgent on-day primary care, GP home visiting, phlebotomy, community hospital medical cover, telephone consultation support, weekend palliative care home visiting and NHS111.
+Our business offer, with contracts currently in the region of £160 million, includes community nursing, urgent treatment, primary care streaming, urgent on-day primary care, GP home visiting, phlebotomy, community hospital medical cover, telephone consultation support, weekend palliative care home visiting and NHS111.

 Find out more about DHU Healthcare here.